- Print

 Note: Before using this feature, a developer must define the code that handles boot arguments.

-On iOS, "environment variables" refer to boot variables.
+On iOS, environment variables refer to boot variables.
 The behavior of this feature changes depending on the predefined code in the app.
 After the code is changed, you can use this feature to pass specific values to the app.
 For example, you can use environment variables to:

 - Change the server endpoint for each scenario